cacing69/pusoo/README.md

 **Pusoo** is an **open-source IPTV Player** built with **Flutter**.
 It is designed to make IPTV streaming simple, lightweight, and modern - running across multiple platforms.

+This project is currently under active development.
+I'm working on it in my spare time and will release a beta version as soon as possible.

 ---

 ## Features